madetech/learn/additional-skills/c-sharp-and-dotnet/README.md

 - Can explain the concept of interfaces with examples of usage
 - Can explain the concept of inheritance with examples of usage

-- Can create a new project in an IDE
+- Can create a new C# project
 - Can install and manage external project dependancies
 - Can build and run the project
 - Can manage internal project dependancies